 Public comment is encouraged with each annual update of the TDP.
-This year's public hearing was on Wednesday, Aug.
-7, 2019, 5:30 PM, at the Transit Authority meeting, 526 Pattison St SE, Olympia, Wash.
-Following final Authority adoption, this Plan will be available at www.intercitytransit.com and distributed to the Washington State Department of Transportation, Washington State Transportation Improvement Board, Thurston Regional Planning Council, Thurston County, and cities of Lacey, Olympia, Tumwater, and Yelm.
+This year's public hearing was on Wednesday, Sept.
+16, 5:30 PM, at the Transit Authority meeting, 526 Pattison St SE, Olympia, Wash.
+Following final Authority adoption on Oct.
+7, this Plan was made be available at www.intercitytransit.com and distributed to the Washington State Department of Transportation, Washington State Transportation Improvement Board, Thurston Regional Planning Council, Thurston County, and cities of Lacey, Olympia, Tumwater, and Yelm.

-Strategic Plan
+Plan Consistency

-This Transit Development Plan is a complementary document to a separate Strategic Plan that considers future service designs, capital facilities, equipment, agency policies, and other key business strategies.
-Intercity Transit involves the public, agency staff, our Community Advisory Committee (CAC), and Transit Authority in annually reviewing and updating our Strategic Plan in a similar but separate process.
-The Strategic Plan contains components of the TDP, but it provides the more in-depth analysis and discussions for developing the annual budget (2020) and provides guidance for the future direction of the agency.
+This Transit Development Plan is a complementary document to Intercity Transit's adopted Long Range Plan and Strategic Plan, which consider and guide the expansion of service as well as future service designs, capital facilities, equipment, agency policies, and other key business strategies.
+Intercity Transit involves the public, agency staff, our Community Advisory Committee (CAC), and Transit Authority in annually reviewing and updating our Strategic Plan and the Long Range Plan in a similar but separate process.
+The Long Range Plan provides the roadmap for future service expansion as approved under Proposition 1 in November 2018.
+The Strategic Plan contains components of the TDP, but it provides the more in-depth analysis and discussions for developing the annual budget (2021) and provides annual policy review and guidance for the future direction of the agency.

-Section 1: Organization, 2018
+Section 1: Organization, 2019